BlueSpacePotato/hsi-wizard/joss/paper.md

 # Example Usage

-This snippet demonstrates the use of the `hsi-wizard` package for processing and visualizing hyperspectral data, using a real sample from the HeiPorSPECTRAL dataset [@Studier-Fischer2023].
+This snippet demonstrates the use of the `hsi-wizard` package for processing and visualising hyperspectral data, using a real sample from the HeiPorSPECTRAL dataset [@Studier-Fischer2023].
 The focus is on the *spleen* example (P086#2021_04_15_09_22_02). `hsi-wizard` handles the entire pipeline: from reading the raw `.dat` hyperspectral `DataCube`, managing metadata like wavelengths, to applying PCA and agglomerative spatial clustering.
 It enables concise and structured exploration of spectral information in biomedical imaging.
 The full example is visible in the documentation.

 ```python3
 import numpy as np